- 1 Anti-inflammatory food: Diet against inflammation

 Inflammatory foods: industrial products and animal fats

-We must avoid inflammatory foods are those rich in saturated fats.
+- We must avoid inflammatory foods, such as those rich in saturated fats.
 Industrial products and meat products contain this type of fat: sausages, pates, butter and pastries, etc. also avoid grocery popcorn bag and margarine (it contains trans fats).
 (There are trademarks of margarine without trans fats, we must look at the labels).

-Take non-fat dairy to avoid fat and cholesterol (avoid fatty cheese, whole milk, whole yogurt, etc.).
+- Take non-fatty dairy to avoid fat and cholesterol (avoid fatty cheese, whole milk, whole yogurt, etc.).
 Fat milk is mostly saturated.
 From saturated animal fats, the body produces some inflammatory substances called prostaglandins.
 For this reason, we should avoid fat from these foods.